masteramuk/Coursera-GetCleanData-Assign/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+**NOTE**
+1. To understand on the run_analysis.R, you can view the scripts and read the comment inside the script or you can read README_run_analysis.md.
+2. AssignmentReadme.md provide description of the file in this repo